-66. All facts, except the contents of documents, may be proved by oral evidence.
+61. All facts, except the contents of documents, may be proved by oral evidence.

-Oral evidence shall be direct 67.-(1) Oral evidence shall, in all cases whatever, be direct; that is to say, if it refers to-
+Oral evidence must be direct

+- 62.-(1) Oral evidence must, in all cases whatever, be direct; that is to say- - (a) if it refers to a fact which could be seen, it must be the evidence of a witness who says he saw it;

-- (a) a fact which could be seen, it must be the evidence of a witness who says he saw it; - (b) a fact which could be heard, it must be the evidence of a witness who says he heard it; - (c) a fact which could be perceived by any other sense, or in any other manner, it must be the evidence of a witness who says he perceived it by that sense or in that manner; - (d) an opinion or to the grounds on which that opinion is held, it must be the evidence of the person who holds that opinion or, who holds it on those grounds:
+(b) if it refers to a fact which could be heard, it must be the evidence of a witness who says he heard it;

+- (c) if it refers to a fact which could be perceived by any other sense, or in any other manner, it must be the evidence of a witness who says he perceived it by that sense or in that manner; - (d) if it refers to an opinion or to the grounds on which that opinion is held, it must be the evidence of the person who holds that opinion or, as the case may be, who holds it on those grounds: